Homeplug FAQs and Q&A

 Q. Can the signal be used by houses around me?

-A. The meter acts as a natural block to the signal and should not leak past this.
+A. The meter acts as a natural block to the signal due to high interference levels and should not leak past this in most cases, but has been known to.
 Homeplugs will also not cross phases and generally the phases are swapped on houses up the street to balance the load.

 If your are in shared accommodation then it would be advised to use the security setting on the plugs to block others joining, this is done by pressing the nmk/security/pair button on the first plug and then within minute pressing it on the other, this will lock them together and not allow others to join, if you add more plugs do the same again to add further units.